-With 17 years of experience in international investment arbitration, he has a sophisticated understanding from working in multiple capacities, including as counsel for sovereign clients and investors, arbitrator in international and domestic arbitrations, former lead negotiator of investment treaties for the Republic of Colombia, and former ICSID Legal Counsel.
-He also advised sovereign and private clients in the financing of their arbitrations.
-He worked as a senior associate at Arnold & Porter LLP.
+As partner of Xtrategy, in 2022, he won a JCAA arbitration— including damages and costs—on behalf of a client specialized in project finance, who provided services for a major solar renewable development project.
+Previously, he worked as a senior associate at Arnold & Porter LLP.
 There, he represented sovereign States in matters of public international law, international litigation and arbitration under the ICSID, ICC and UNCITRAL Rules.
 He has been counsel to clients from Latin America, North America, Asia and Europe in arbitrations related to infrastructure and highway concessions, the energy and hydrocarbon sectors, real estate and environmentally sensitive projects.
 He has advised Caribbean States and CARICOM member States on their investment treaty model, including the drafting of provisions aimed at enabling States to sue investors for breach of investment treaties.

 Additionally, he successfully represented the Republic of Colombia, achieving dismissal of the San José Galleon case, a USD 17 billion lawsuit filed by Sea Search Armada (SSA) before US Federal Courts.
-Before joining private practice, José Antonio served as Director of Foreign Investment at the Colombian Ministry of Trade, where he led the negotiations of investment treaties with fifteen countries including those with Canada, China, India, Switzerland, and the United Kingdom amongst others.
+Before joining private practice, José Antonio served as Director of Foreign Investment at the Colombian Ministry of Trade, where he led the negotiations of investment treaties with fifteen countries including those with Canada, China, India, Switzerland and the United Kingdom amongst others.
 In that position, he routinely led workshops for government officials to strengthen the prevention of disputes and worked with the business community resolving investment disputes.
 Early in his career he served as an ICSID Legal Counsel, analyzing cases submitted before that center, advising its Secretary General on the registration or rejection of those cases and working on issues related to challenges of arbitrators.
 He also served as Secretary of arbitration tribunals advising arbitrators on the applicable arbitration rules.

-José Antonio is Adjunct Professor of Investment Treaty Arbitration, Public International Law, and Landmark Judgments of the ICJ at Georgetown University Law Center, where he obtained his doctorate – Science Juris Doctor (SJD) with Distinction – and his Master of Laws (LL.M.).
+José Antonio is Professor of Investment Treaty Arbitration, Public International Law, and Landmark Judgments of the ICJ and Public International Law at Georgetown University Law Center, where he obtained his doctorate – Science Juris Doctor (SJD) with Distinction – and his Master of Laws (LL.M.).
 He is a lawyer and economist from the Universidad de Los Andes in Colombia.
 He is a Fellow of the Chartered Institute of Arbitrators, a member of the ICSID Panel of Conciliators, and a member of the arbitration panels of the American Arbitration Association / International Center for Dispute Resolution (AAA / ICDR) and the Inter-American Commission on Commercial Arbitration (CIAC).